fishamit/image-to-ascii/README.md

 ## How to run

-"node img.js filename.jpg"
+Create "input" folder in root directory containing the image files to be exported, then run "node img.js".
+An output folder will be created, containing the exported files.

 ## Configuration

 In config.json, specify the following key and values:

-- "squareSize": Size n of square (n x n pixels) to be averaged into one ascii character
+- "squareSize": Size n of square (n x n pixels) to be averaged (nearest neighbor) into one ascii character
-- "values": An array of grayscale values, from dark to bright
+- "values": An array of ascii chars that map to grayscale values, from dark to bright.
 - "exportOptions": an object containing:
   - "toPng": boolean
   - "toTxt": boolean